CY-Marowak/FlightTicketProject/README.md

 Trace the price of flights tickets. <br>
 Using api data from: https://rapidapi.com/DataCrawler/api/google-flights2 <br>

 This is desktop version with backend code.
-I'll update it on cloud if needed.
+I'll update it on cloud if needed. <br>

 graph TD
     %% 前端用戶端層